Profiles

 Biography

-Andrea Rocha is a research specialist in statistics at KAUST, working with the Stochastic Processes and Applied Statistics group.
+Andrea Rocha is a research specialist in statistics at KAUST, working with the Stochastic Processes and Mathematical Statistics group.
 Before joining KAUST, she was an associate professor in the Department of Scientific Computing at the Federal University of Paraíba (UFPB), Brazil, where she also held various academic and coordination roles over nearly 15 years.

 Her academic background includes a Ph.D. in Computational Mathematics, an M.Sc. in Statistics, and a B.Sc. in Statistics, all from the Federal University of Pernambuco (UFPE).
 Her doctoral and master’s work was supervised by Professor Andrei Toom.